apollographql/runtime-testing-framework/docs/src/developer/cli-subcommand-design/global-flags.md

 The CLI exposes the following global flags for all subcommands to use:

-- `--value`
+- `--var`
-- `--values`
+- `--vars`

-## The `--value` flag
+## The `--var` flag

-This is used to override a single value in a test plan.
+This is used to override a single variable in a test plan.

-## The `--values` flag
+## The `--vars` flag

-This is used to override multiple values in a test plan.
-This must be specified as a path to a JSON file containing the values.
+This is used to override multiple variables in a test plan.
+This must be specified as a path to a JSON file containing the variables.